34j/DaVinciResolve.TTSTools/Readme.md

 A set of tools for making videos using TTS that come with characters in DaVinci Resolve.
 Ready for VOICEROID / A.I.VOICE / VOICEVOX.

+## Features

+Currently this project is under development.

+- [x] Import voices to a single track
+- [x] Import subtitles to multiple tracks by speaker
+- [ ] Generate Fusion Composition from PSD files (WIP)

 ## Requirements

 Windows Only.